 Climbing out of our pond

-When we bought a house in the English countryside in 2006, one of the first things I did was get two hens, and two ducks, and two rabbits and a dog.
+When we bought a house in the English countryside in 2006, one of the first things I did was get two hens, two ducks, two rabbits and a dog.
 I bought a large house with an acre and a half around it.

 Yeah, unconsciously recreating my childhood which sort of ended when I was sent to boarding school when I was nine.
-When my mother sent pressed flowers from whatever was in bloom, mulberries, mustard…I cried, and I cried when we left that garden when I was 14 for a flat which came with my father’s post-returement job.
+When my mother sent pressed flowers from whatever was in bloom, mulberries, mustard…I cried, and I cried when we left that garden when I was 14 for a flat which came with my father’s post-retirement job.
 Oddly, I seemed to have missed the garden and its inhabitants more than my family!!

 - * * *

-The fox kept coming after our ducks—I looked out one evening to see a white duck seemingly levitating in a fox’s jaw.
+The fox kept coming for our ducks—I looked out one evening to see a white duck seemingly levitating in a fox’s jaw.
 It dragged one away at 11 a.m. and though Roy chased the fox and rescued the duck, it died of shock.
 Another was mauled once by the fox, nursed by us, but then mauled again, and put down by the vet.

 So after a duckless year or two after the maulings, we got ducks again, vowing to be very careful and put them away before dusk.

 And then one day, we forget.
 When we remembered, and searched for them, one was killed by the fox.

 The other duck was traumatised, and has spent a day and a half quacking for her friend.
 Ducks don’t search for a friend; they quack till the friend quacks back.